All the goodness of Eggs Benedict without the fuss!

-Canadian Bacon vs. Ham – I like the Canadian bacon best, but it can be pricey.
+Canadian Bacon vs. Ham – I like Canadian bacon best, but it can be pricey.
 Ham is a great substitute for this casserole.
 You can buy it already cut in cubes.
-If you use Canadian bacon, try to get the thickest cut you can so it doesn’t get to crispy when cooking.
+If you use Canadian bacon, try to get the thickest cut you can.

 Or something a little sweet?
 Blueberry Cheesecake French Toast Casserole with a super easy blueberry sauce!